This refreshing corn, peach and tomato salad is designed to make seasonal ingredients sing. Make it for your next outdoor cookout!

 At first I figured I’d grill the peaches, and serve a raw corn and tomato salad separately.
-When we got to the campsite, I found half of a red onion leftover in the cooler and a few mint leaves that one of our friends had brought from her home garden in Boston.
+When we got to the campsite, I found half of a red onion leftover in the cooler and a few mint leaves that a friend had brought from her home garden in Boston.
 Seeing the gorgeous colors together – orange, yellow, and pops of green and purple – I switched gears and decided to toss all the ingredients into a huge salad instead.
 I couldn’t imagine what they would all taste like together but remembered that “What grows together, goes together” and thought, how bad could it be?
 (Don’t you just love Cape Cod Alex?
-She’s so laid back.)
+She’s so laid-back.)

-It’s also worth mentioning that the type of camping we do can be considered kinda posh.
-We’re talking blow-up mattresses, gazebos and propane stoves, so our campsite cooking is a touch more sophisticated than the typical warm-a-can-of-beans-in-the-fire fare.
+(As an aside, it’s worth mentioning that the type of camping we do is kinda posh.
+We’re talking blow-up mattresses, gazebos and propane stoves, so our campsite cooking is a touch more sophisticated than the typical warm-a-can-of-beans-in-the-fire fare.)

-This recipe is very simple and designed to make the seasonal ingredients sing – making the salad with out-of-season produce would be a disaster.
-It’s goes perfectly with grilled foods, so make it for your next barbecue!
-It’s also perfect for summer potlucks – just be sure to hold off on dressing it with oil and lemon juice until after you arrive at the party.
+This Corn, Peach and Tomato Salad is designed to make the seasonal ingredients sing.
+Thus, making it with out-of-season produce would be a disaster.
+It’s goes perfectly with grilled foods, so make it for your next barbecue.
+It’s also perfect for summer potlucks – just hold off on dressing it with oil and lemon juice until after you arrive at the party.